rahulk26/plaid-budget-agent/README.md

-# Plaid Budget Agent
+# Budgie

-💸 Plaid Budget Agent is your personal finance sidekick — a lightweight web app that helps you take control of your spending.
+💸 Budgie is your personal finance sidekick — a way to help you take control of your spending.

 Connect a sandbox bank account securely through Plaid, instantly sync transactions, and explore them with smart filters by timeframe (30/60/90 days) and category.